lolo83560/get_credentials_json/README.md

 ## Optional Arguments

-- `--name`: Name of the virtual speaker (default: "GredentialsGenerator").
+- `--name`: Name of the virtual speaker (default: "CredentialsGenerator").
 - `--path`: Target path for credentials (default: `credentials.json` relative to execution).

 ## How It Works